 LOSS OF RIGHTS DUE TO COVID-19: THE BAD NEWS

 This criminal defense attorney is concerned that the COVID-19 national emergency affected the constitutional and statutory speedy trial rights.
 Governors, Mayors, and even County Health Officers are issuing orders (without the approval of the legislature) criminalizing conduct.
-You can now get arrested for a violation of a “stay-at-home-order” or being in a group of 10 people (here).
+You can now get arrested for a violation of a “stay-at-home order” or being in a group of 10 people (here).
 The police think that they now have the power to stop a car because they suspect you are not on an “essential business”.
 To DUI and criminal defense attorneys, this is an example of abuse of power.
-This can easily turn into a DUI investigation, an arrest, search of your car, or worse.
-The police can say that the national emergency requires to criminalize previously permitted activity.
-We disagree: governors, mayors, health officers do not have this power.
-Only the legislature have the power to make new laws.
+This can easily turn into a DUI investigation, an arrest, a search of your car, or worse.
+The police can say that the national emergency requires criminalizing previously permitted activity.
+We disagree: governors, mayors, and health officers do not have this power.
+Only the legislature has the power to make new laws.
 It is not a crime to surf because it violates “stay-at-home” orders (here).
 An arrest like this is shameful and can ruin a person’s record.
 We can wait and see what happens next – but the trend is the loss of our rights.
 Contact us if you are arrested or cited for a criminal case during the COVID-19 epidemic.
-Over the weekend, San Diego Sheriff’s Department issued 22 misdemeanor citations to persons who violated the Governor’s Newson stay at home order.
-The citations are for “picnics” and “sunset-watching“.
-Some of the citations are issued to persons who were sitting in their car in Encinadas and watched the sunset.
+Over the weekend, San Diego Sheriff’s Department issued 22 misdemeanor citations to persons who violated the Governor’s Newson stay-at-home order.
+The citations are for “picnics” and “sunset-watching”.
+Some of the citations are issued to persons who were sitting in their car in Encinadas and watching the sunset.
 There was no threat to the public from this!
 This was an unnecessary exhibition of police power over its citizens.
-Misdemeanors are serious crimes that can result in loss of immigration benefits, loss of jobs, jail sentence, etc!
-These sunset watchers could have been arrested too!
-Because of the changes in the speedy trial rights – (you no longer have the right to see a judge within 48 hours), they can have ended up in jail for a week or longer waiting for the criminal justice system to process them.
+Misdemeanors are serious crimes that can result in loss of immigration benefits, loss of jobs, jail sentences, etc. These sunset watchers could have been arrested too!
+Because of the changes in speedy trial rights – (you no longer have the right to see a judge within 48 hours), they can have ended up in jail for a week or longer waiting for the criminal justice system to process them.
 This is an unprecedented and troubling use of the state’s police power – used not to help the persons in need but to label those who disobey as criminals and to force them into the criminal justice system.
 The State police power is rooted in the Constitution.
 We are not at the level where such powers are authorized.
 If you are arrested during the coronavirus (COVID-19) epidemic, contact us.
 We will help you.
 For immediate assistance with your criminal case or DUI during the COVID-19 epidemic call us directly at (818) 921-7744.